surjit/jpauli.github.io/_carew/posts/2015-01-22-on-php-function-calls.md

 It checks if your variable is a reference or not.
 If it is, it separates it, creating a reference mismatch, and that's bad.
 [I explain that in this article](http://jpauli.github.io/2014/06/27/references-mismatch.html).
+That increases the price to pay for function calls in PHP, argument copies because of reference mismatch are really bad for performances.
 Then it adds a refcount to the variable, and pushes it onto the VM stack :

 	Z_ADDREF_P(varptr);
 	zend_vm_stack_push(varptr TSRMLS_CC);

 Yes, everytime you call a function, you increment the refcount of every stack argument variable by one : because the function stack itself will reference the variable, not yet the function code, just the stack at the moment.
+Also, as you can see and would have guessed, we push pointers onto the stack, not the argument itself, that's why we add a reference to it.
+Remember the stack frame slots have already been reserved and just wait to be filled in by pointers to variables, by the different SEND OPCodes.
+If no argument mismatch happening, pushing an arg onto the stack frame is pretty light, you end-up just adding a reference to it, and copying (in C) a pointer variable.

-Pushing the variable onto the stack is pretty light, but the stack consumes some memory.
-It is allocated at execution time, but its size is computed at compile time.
+### Performing the function call

-After pushing the args onto the stack, we run **DO_FCALL**, and here, you'll see how many tons of code and checks are performed, allowing us to assume PHP function calls are a "slow" statement :
+After pushing the args onto the stack, we run a **DO_FCALL** OPCode, and here, you'll see how many tons of code and checks are performed, allowing us to assume PHP function calls are a "slow" statement :

 	ZEND_VM_HANDLER(60, ZEND_DO_FCALL, CONST, ANY)
 	{